lucas-vas/Nexus/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please open an issue or pull request.
+Please feel free to submit a Pull Request.

 ## 📞 Support